 I recommend everybody start off with 10% and raise their savings amount by 1% each month until it hurts.
 If you've ever had braces, you get the idea.
 Keep that savings rate constant until it no longer hurts, and start raising the rate by 1% a month again.

 If you make more than $200,000, certainly shoot to save more if you can.
-You can theoretically achieve a 35%+ savings rate in two short years with this method!
+You can theoretically achieve a 35%+ savings rate in two short years with this method.
+The minimum saving rate I recommend is 20%.
+Otherwise, you're going to find a difficult time achieving financial freedom before age 60.

 Please note that I am making 401K and IRA contributions a priority over post-tax savings.
 The reasons are: 1) we have a tendency to raid our post tax savings, 2) tax free growth, 3) untouchable assets in case of litigation or bankruptcy, and 4) company match.